-Table 3.
-Forage quality traits variations in 84 forage gene bank accessions of Napier
+Table 3: Variations in forage quality traits in 84 forage gene bank accessions of Napier from a single cut

-Trait Range
+Trait Mean Range

-Mean Leaf Stem
+Leaf Stem

 Crude protein (%) 16.5 5.9 to 23.6 6.4 to 20.
 9

 IVOMD (%) 62.1 53.7 to 68.0 54.1 to 73.0

 ME (MJ/kg DM) 8.6 7.8 to 9.7 7.8 to 10.4

-Crop residues present the bulk of feed resources in India (Ramachandra et al., 2007) and recently crop improvement started to consider crop residue fodder traits in their selection and breeding programs.
-International and national crop improvement institutions in India in collaboration with animal nutritionists from ILRI were spearheading this paradigm change in crop improvement.
-Fig. 2 outlines the rationale behind this and the improvement that can be made in crop residue fodder quality when crop breeders and animal nutritionist cooperate.
-The sorghum data in Fig. 2 were derived from a survey of sorghum stover trading in Hyderabad in 2005 to 2006 (Blümmel and Rao, 2006).
+However, not forage but crop residues present the bulk of feed resources in India (Ramachandra et al., 2007) and recently crop improvement started to consider crop residue fodder traits in their selection and breeding programs.
+International (ICRISAT, CIMMYT, IRRI) and national (IIMR, NRRI, IGFRI) crop improvement institutions in India in collaboration with animal nutritionists from ILRI were spearheading this paradigm change in crop improvement.
+Figure 2 outlines the rationale behind this and the improvement that can be made in crop residue fodder quality when crop breeders and animal nutritionist co-operate.
+The sorghum data in Figure 2 were derived from a survey of sorghum stover trading in Hyderabad in 2005 to 2006 (Blümmel and Rao, 2006).
 Over the course of a year, stover from 6 different cultivars were traded and there were price premiums for higher quality stover.
 A difference of 5% units (range 47 to 52%) in IVOMD was associated with a price premium of about 25%.
 The sorghum stover fodder market survey influenced CIMMYT maize improvement that had realized that sorghum substitution by maize needs to consider maize stover fodder traits since sorghum stover provides a major part of the livestock feed in rain-fed India.
 CIMMYT and ILRI co-operated in a maize program with maize stover fodder quality improvement as a major objective.
-This program generated maize hybrids maintaining high grain yields (still the primary trait) but with average stover IVOMDs surpassing even the best of the traded sorghum stover (Fig. 2).
+This program generated maize hybrids maintaining high grain yields (still the primary trait) but with average stover IVOMDs surpassing even the best of the traded sorghum stover (Figure 2).